briankabiro/react-native-get-sms-android/README.md

 # react-native-get-sms-android

-Module that gets all the messages from android
+Module that supports interaction with the Messaging API on Android

+The package allows you to:
+- get messages
+- send messages
+- delete messages

 > Decided to start this package because [*react-native-android-sms*](https://github.com/msmakhlouf/react-native-android-sms) wasn't maintained at the time.
 ----